 You’ll slowly begin to realize that about 90% of the cocktails out there must be either shaken (using a boston shaker), or stirred (using a bar spoon).

-When choosing a bar spoon, I recommend getting one with a spiraled neck and a flat circular back end like this one from HIWARE.
+When choosing a bar spoon, I recommend getting one with a spiraled neck and a flat circular back end.
 That design makes layering drinks much easier, especially when you are stirring a drink in a tall glass.
+When looking to buy a bar spoon you can choose from either a long spoon or a standard one.
+Both work great, but if you are buying only one, we suggest starting with the standard.

 The hawthorne strainer is great, but it’s not always the best.
 Sometimes you’ll have to strain and filter mixtures even further.
 Fine mesh strainers, also known as a tea strainer, allow you to strain the finer pulp, seeds, fruit debris, and ice shards from getting into the final product.

 This is the bartending tool you’ll use when recipes call for a double strain.
 Bartenders use the hawthorne strainer first, and then follow it up with the fine mesh strainer.
 This helps create crystal clear and ultra filtered drinks.

 Muddlers are made from either wood, metal, or plastic.
-I like the classic wood look, but there’s no big difference.
+I suggest the classic wood look, but there’s no big difference.
 There are also well made plastic ones.
 Muddlers are strictly used to smash and crush fruits, herbs, and veggies – which in return expunges their juices, essential oils, and flavors.

 7. Fruit / Juice Press